Józef Sułkowski: Polish military career

-Sułkowski began his military service in 1783 as a cadet in the 10th Regiment of Foot stationed in Rydzyna.
-During his stay in Saint Petersburg, he received the rank of officer aspirant in the Horse Guards Regiment from Empress Catherine II.
-In November 1786, he was promoted to lieutenant.
-In 1789, the regiment was relocated to Warsaw.
-Sułkowski witnessed the adoption of the Constitution of May 3rd, which he already regarded as not radical enough, a view he expressed in his work Le dernier Cri d'un citoyen polonais.
-During this period, he also fell into conflict with Antoni Sułkowski, who, after the death of Prince August Sułkowski, managed his estate and effectively sought to deprive Józef of any inheritance.
+Sułkowski joined the Crown Army in 1783 as a cadet in Regiment of Foot of the Land of Rydzyna, which was stationed in Rydzyna.
+During a visit to Saint Petersburg, he received the rank of officer aspirant in the Imperial Russian Army's Life Guard Horse Regiment from Catherine the Great.
+In November 1786, he was promoted to lieutenant in the Crown Army, and in 1789 the 10th Regiment of Foot was relocated to Warsaw.
+There, Sułkowski witnessed the adoption of the Constitution of 3 May 1791, which he viewed as not being radical enough, a view Sułkowski expressed in his work The Last Cry of a Polish Citizen.
+During this period, he also came into conflict with Antoni, who after August's death managed his estate and sought to deprive Sułkowski of any inheritance.

-He participated in the Polish–Russian War of 1792.
-He carried reports from General Józef Judycki to the Commander-in-Chief of the Lithuanian Army, Prince Ludwig of Württemberg.
-From June 1792, he fought in the vanguard of General Michał Zabiełło's troops, under the command of Michał Wedelstedt, where he distinguished himself as a capable commander and brave soldier.
-After the king joined the Targowica Confederation and Antoni Sułkowski was appointed Grand Chancellor of the Crown, he decided, influenced by his friend Piotr Maleszewski, to leave for France, where he arrived at the beginning of 1793.
+Sułkowski served in the Polish–Russian War of 1792, where he carried reports from General Józef Judycki to the commander-in-chief of the Grand Ducal Lithuanian Army, Duke Louis of Württemberg.
+In June 1792, Sułkowski began serving in the vanguard of General Michał Zabiełło's army under Michał Wedelstedt, distinguishing himself as a capable and brave officer.
+After King Stanisław August Poniatowski joined the Targowica Confederation and Antoni was appointed as Grand Chancellor of the Crown, Sułkowski decided after being influenced by his friend Piotr Maleszewski to leave for France, where he arrived at the beginning of 1793.

-French service and Kościuszko Uprising
+French military career and death

-In France, he wrote down his war memoirs and was soon granted citizenship.
-It is possible that at this time he married the daughter of the French orientalist Jean-Michel de Venture de Paradis, whose sister Maleszewski had married.
-Sułkowski planned to make a name for himself in the French service in order to better assist in the fight for Polish independence.

-He enlisted in the French diplomatic service as an expert on Polish affairs.
-In May 1793, he went to Venice.
-From there he travelled to India to help train the troops of the Sultan Tipu Sahib and organise the anti-English rebellion in Mysore.
-His journey was interrupted by English agents in Aleppo.
-He then travelled to Istanbul, where he attended a Jacobin meeting.
-On hearing of the outbreak of the Kościuszko Uprising, he travelled to Poland on 17 October 1794.
-On 21 October, in Bucharest, he learned of the defeat at Maciejowice, but nevertheless continued his journey towards Lviv.
-Troubled by Austrian agents, he turned back and returned via Bucharest to Istanbul in January 1795.
-In November, he was again in Paris.
-On 1 May 1795 he was assigned to the Army of Italy commanded by General Bonaparte.